Published by Jeremy. Last Updated on November 23, 2023.

 Since founding Discover the Burgh, we've made it our mission to see, do, and experience everything Pittsburgh has to offer.
 One of our goals was to explore each of the nine county parks of Allegheny County, and over the last two years we finally completed our task of visiting them all.

-To help you determine which park you should visit on your next outing, we put together this guide which shares some our favorite aspects of each park in the county.
+To help you determine which of the Allegheny County parks you should visit on your next outing, we put together this guide which shares some our favorite aspects of each park in the county.
 For more information about each park, click the link in the description to be taken to our full article!

 Deer Lakes Park